emilyantosch/shc_pr3_vl/databases/slides_6/main.typ

 #slide[
   #heading(numbering: none)[MC Notation]
+  #text(size: 18pt)[
     - To prevent students from concentrating on one professor, they may only work with one professor on one seminar topic.
     - In addition, a student can only work on a seminar topic with one professor.
     - However, a professor may assign a seminar topic more than once.
     - Students must attend seminars, but seminar topics do not have to be chosen.
-    #figure(image("../assets/img/slides_05/20250310_professor_supp_student_rev01.png"))
+      #figure(image("../assets/img/slides_05/20250310_professor_supp_student_rev01.png", height: 50%))
+  ]
 ]

 #slide[